An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Distinguishing Entropy-Based and Feature Distribution-Based Clusters

 \subsection{Experimental Results}

-To assess the capacity of the information-theoretic clustering framework to distinguish between entropy-based and feature-distribution-based structures, we analyze clustering performance as a function of key dataset parameters.
-Specifically, we vary the baseline activation probability of features ($p_{\text{feature}}$), the activation probability of formulaic dimensions ($p_{\text{formulaic}}$), and the fraction of dimensions designated as formulaic ($d_{\text{formulaic}}$).
+To assess the capacity of the information-theoretic clustering framework to distinguish between formulaic and feature-distribution-based structures, we analyze clustering performance as a function of key dataset parameters.
+Specifically, we vary the baseline feature-activation probability ($p_{\mathrm{feature}}$), the activation-probability increment applied to formulaic dimensions ($p_{\mathrm{form}}$), and the fraction of dimensions designated as formulaic ($d_{\mathrm{form}}$).

-In Figure~\ref{fig:ent_features_plot}, we illustrate the comparison between the efficacy of feature-distribution-based clustering and formulaic clustering under these conditions.
-While this analysis provides insights into when each signal tends to dominate, it remains a heuristic demonstration rather than a quantitative predictive framework.
-We do not establish precise conditions under which one clustering paradigm will prevail over the other; developing such predictive models is an objective for future work.
-Instead, we illustrate that each approach becomes dominant in different parameter regimes, reinforcing the need for a nuanced understanding of structural differentiation in clustering applications.

-As seen in Figure~\ref{fig:ent_features_plot}, the relative strength of the two structural signals affects the extent to which each clustering method is effective.
-Formulaic clustering exhibits higher performance when the formulaic subset of dimensions is strongly expressed, suggesting that structural repetition enhances separability.
-Conversely, feature-distribution-based clustering improves when global differences in feature distributions are more pronounced, indicating that the method is primarily sensitive to shifts in overall distributional structure rather than localized regularities.

-These findings suggest that the clustering framework captures distinct statistical signatures depending on the dominance of formulaic constraints or feature-distributional differences.
-Further investigation is required to formalize the interaction between these two effects and to assess the generality of these results across different types of data.
-Future work will explore whether hybrid approaches incorporating both signals can improve robustness in cases where neither signal is dominant.
+Figure~\ref{fig:ent_features_plot} compares the agreement of the same recovered partition with two independently planted structures: the formulaicity labels $Y_{\mathrm{form}}$ and the feature-distribution labels $Y_{\mathrm{dist}}$.
+The comparison therefore evaluates which structural signal dominates the recovered partition under each parameter regime; it does not compare two separate clustering methods.
+This analysis remains a heuristic demonstration rather than a quantitative predictive framework, and does not establish a universal boundary between the two regimes.

+As the formulaic signal is strengthened through $d_{\mathrm{form}}$ or $p_{\mathrm{form}}$, the recovered partition generally becomes more strongly aligned with $Y_{\mathrm{form}}$.
+Conversely, when the global feature-distribution contrast dominates, agreement with $Y_{\mathrm{dist}}$ is higher.
+The same clustering output can therefore align with either planted partition, depending on the relative statistical strength of the partitions.
+These results illustrate the interaction between the two signals under the simulated conditions, but do not define general criteria for predicting which will dominate in other datasets.